API specification

 Open-source projects and developer tools

-JS SDK, CLI, and React components are available as open-source projects.
+JS SDKarrow-up-right, CLIarrow-up-right, and React componentsarrow-up-right are available as open-source projects.
 More libraries and SDKs for the most popular languages are coming soon.
-We also provide a tested and constantly updated OpenAPI schema you can leverage to build mock servers, auto-generate code, and implement contract testing.
+We also provide a tested and constantly updated OpenAPI schemaarrow-up-right you can leverage to build mock servers, auto-generate code, and implement contract testing.

 Changelog